aleksandravracaric/ShoesApp/README.md

 # Aleksandra's sneakers

-This project was created using ReactJS framework,and serves as my first stand alone project which i deploy publicly.
+This project was created using ReactJS framework,and serves as my first stand alone project which I deployed publicly.

 ## Requirements